kontron/netreceive/README.md

     Output: 6120
             6180

-select all 'byte-count' values (each listed in a separate line)
+extract 'byte-count' values for all filters (each listed in a separate line)

     $ ./netreceive ... | jq '.object.data[]."byte-count"'